Barandis/kessel/src/docs/guide/operation.md

 ]
 ```

-As was already revealed, this return result is a tuple of a context and a result.
-Let's finally get down to talking about what that actually means.
+We know by now that this pair of objects is the context followed by the result.
+Let's go ahead now and discuss what those actually *are*.

 ## The context object